-This year, the UK’s first F-35 squadron will declare initial operational capability.
+The UK’s first F-35 squadron recently declared initial operational capability.

 It’s no secret that British forces wouldn’t have been able to reach that goal without their partnership with the US Marine Corps.
 In order to train to meet operational requirements, a decision was made many years ago to integrate the training of the USMC and RAF together.
 About 10 years ago the UK’s Royal Air Force and Royal Navy began discussions about combining efforts on initial F-35B training with the United States Marine Corps.